mostafamaa1/mostafamaa1/README.md

 Hi there, I'm Mostafa👋
-<p>Passionate Software Engineer focused on delivering high quality software solutions through innovative system design and
+<p>A Passionate Software Engineer focused on delivering high quality software solutions through innovative system design and
 seamless development.
 My aim is to build Amazing Products and provide a solid vision for my fellow developers and colleagues to make their development approach simple and fun!</p>

 * 🔭 I’m currently working on Laravel & React projects